 This product doesn’t have an odor like others do and requires no mixing because the air sets the material.

-To install epoxy, you’ll need to follow the same prep work for the surface.
-Most garage floors require two coatings, though some higher-quality, 100% solid products do not.
+You’ll need to do the same proper surface preparation to install epoxy floor coatings.
+Most garage floors require two epoxy coatings, though some higher-quality, 100% solid products do not.
 After pouring onto the surface, it will take 12 to 48 hours to dry fully before you can apply the second coat making the installation process a bit longer.
 The application process is easy, and most products can be “painted on” easily.
 It will fill in groves and cracks well.

 You will need to keep the space properly vented to install epoxy.
 Depending on the type, it could be high in VOCs, requiring proper ventilation.

-To ensure polyurea is level and consistent, it requires more work to fill in any imperfections with concrete and, in some situations, add a densifier to the surface to harden it.
+To ensure polyurea is level and consistent, more work is required to fill in any imperfections with concrete and, in some situations, add a densifier to the surface to harden it.

 Finally, when considering the application of these products and hoping to do the work yourself, epoxy is the better choice with its easy application and available DIY kits.
 Polyurea requires professional applications in most situations (or should only be tackled by a seasoned DIYer).
 If it is not placed properly, it may not adhere well, which creates long-term complications for use.

 The next consideration is the way they look.
-There are many products on the market with notable differences in color and material consistency.
+Many products on the market have notable differences in color and material consistency.

 Polyurea allows you to apply different textures and colorings, especially if you decide to place more than one layer of the product.
-For those who are looking for a highly creative option, that can work well, Though it does certainly add to the cost and overall look of the product.
+For those who are looking for a highly creative option, that can work well, though it certainly adds to the cost and overall look of the product.

 Epoxy garage floors are just as versatile when it comes to the way they look and the texture you can add to them if you desire to do so.
-Typical colors include tans, blue, and grey, though you can also choose options like white, black, and even bright yellow.
-Remember that it’s also possible to add chips and quartz to epoxy garage floors to enhance the flooring’s shine and overall character and interest.
+Typical colors include tans, blue, and grey, but you can also choose options like white, black, and bright yellow.
+Remember that adding chips and quartz to epoxy garage floors is possible to enhance the flooring’s shine and overall character and interest.
 Some choose to add metallic components to create a bit of sheen to the space.
 There’s really no limit on color or overall look.

-What is the polyurea Vs epoxy price consideration, then?
-Costs matter when choosing a floor coating, but both of these methods are more affordable than removing a damaged garage floor to install new concrete.
+Costs matter when choosing a floor coating, but both of these methods are more affordable than removing a damaged concrete garage floor.

 Costs also range widely by location, size, and overall type (and quality) of coating product purchased.
 Typically, polyurea will cost between $7 and $12 per square foot, with some products pushing higher than this considerably.
 A typical single-car garage is likely to cost around $2,000 for polyurea garage floors.